Invariance principles for random walks in random environment on trees: Examples

-For an underlying tree that satisfies the assumptions we made in the start of the section, \cite[Corollary 10.3]{croydon2009spatial} ensures the following distributional convergence in $\mathbb{T}_{\text{sp}}^{c}$.
+For an underlying tree that satisfies the assumptions we made in the beginning of the section and the second paragraph that lies therein, \cite[Corollary 10.3]{croydon2009spatial} ensures the following distributional convergence in $\mathbb{T}_{\text{sp}}^{c}$.
 If $d_{T_n}$ is the shortest path metric and $\mu_{T_n}$ is the uniform probability measure on the vertices of $T_n$, we have that

 where $\sigma_{T}:=\frac{2}{\sigma_{\xi}}$ and $\Sigma_{\phi}:=\Sigma_{Y} \sqrt{\frac{2}{\sigma_{\xi}}}$.
 The limiting object $(\mathcal{T},d_{\mathcal{T}})$ is a real tree coded by a normalized Brownian excursion $e:=(e(t))_{0\le t\le 1}$ (see \eqref{natura12}).
 Combining \eqref{pot} with \eqref{arcsofbm} yields